 The Session is a fully featured mountain bike helmet.
 We've already mentioned most of these features above, but here we'll lay them all out together.

 First, the Session has a couple of features designed to protect your head in the event of a crash.
 It is equipped with a MIPS liner, the industry standard for reducing the forces of rotational impacts.
 Smith has also strategically placed Koroyd on both sides of the helmet, a proprietary honeycomb-like material which is intended to absorb more impact while still allowing for airflow.

-The Session also features the Vaporlock fit system, a quality, and effective size adjustment.
+The Session also features Smith's Vaporfit system, a quality, and effective size adjustment.
 The straps are adjustable at both the strap splitter under the ears and under the chin for a personalized fit.

 The visor is also easily and highly adjustable to accommodate for goggle storage on the front of the helmet.
-Channels in the outermost vents on the front of the helmet are designed to fit the ear stems of sunglasses to hold them on your helmet when not in use securely.
+Channels in the outermost vents on the front of the helmet are designed to fit the ear stems of sunglasses to hold them securely on your helmet when not in use.

 So far, the Session appears to be a very durable helmet.
 The in-mold "Aerocore" foam is covered almost completely by the hard plastic external shell.
 The shell and foam fit together perfectly with no gaps or foam exposed in damage-prone areas.
 The outer shell is two pieces, upper and lower halves, that come together with a very clean seam in the middle of the helmet.